IBM/universal-connectors/README.md

 In Guardium Data Protection, the overall workflow for deploying the universal connector is as follows:

+1. Enable Full SQL policies as instructed in [Policies](#policies)

-1. Uploading and installing a plugin
+2. Uploading and installing a plugin

-2. Configuring native auditing on the data source
+3. Configuring native auditing[^6] on the data source

-3. Sending native audit logs to the universal connector, using either a push or pull workflow.
+4. Sending native audit logs to the universal connector, using either a push or pull workflow.

-4. Configuring the universal connector to read the native audit logs
+5. Configuring the universal connector to read the native audit logs

 More detailed information about the workflow for GDP can be found [here](docs/uc_config_gdp.md).

 In Guardium Insights, the workflow for deploying the universal connector is slightly different, and can be found [here](docs/UC_Configuration_GI.md)

 ***
-**However, the specific steps for each workflow may differ slightly per different data sources.
+**Note that the specific steps for each workflow may differ slightly per different data sources.
 See our [list of of available plugins](https://github.com/IBM/universal-connectors/blob/main/docs/available_plugins.md) to view detailed, step-by-step instructions for each supported data source/plug-in**.

 **See also: [Using GIM](docs/GIM.md), [Using AWS](docs/aws.md), [Configuring with MongoDB, Filebeat, Syslog, and MYSQL](docs/Migrated_pages.md)**
 ***

 ## Monitoring UC connections

 The Universal connector is monitored via tools that are already familiar to Guardium Data Protection and Guardium Insights users.
 As well as some unique tools that can be found in the following links.

  [Monitoring UC connections in Guardium Data Protection](docs/monitoring_GDP.md)